auan369/Full-Stack-Open-Course-Submission/part0/4-New-Note-Diagram.md

     activate server;
     server-->>browser: status code 302(URL redirect)
     deactivate server;
-    Note right of browser: The browser sends html document with the form data to the server; Server responds with status code 302, asks the browser to do a new HTTP GET request to the address defined in the header's Location (/notes).
+    Note right of browser: The browser sends html document with the form data to the server.
+    Note right of browser: Server responds with status code 302, asks the browser to do a new HTTP GET request to the address defined in the header's Location (/notes).

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes;
     activate server;